 ABOUT

-The New Zealand Harkness Fellowship is for a high-potential senior leader in any field of study or vocation (excluding health care policy and practice) to study or research in the US for between 3-6 months.
-One New Zealand Harkness Fellowship…
+The New Zealand Harkness Fellowships are for high-potential senior leaders in any field of study or vocation (excluding health care policy and practice) to study or research in the US for between 3-6 months.
+Applications open 2 February and close…

 2025 FELLOW